 How does DICE make money, then?

-This revenue is split directly with the artist/event organiser.
-This enables us to build and maintain the technology to ensure that tickets can’t be resold anywhere else and make sure fans get tickets to sold out shows for a small fee.
+When a show is sold out, the event price increases slightly before you join the waiting list (remember, we’re always up front).
+This is typically £2/$2/€2 but can be a little more if we incur additional expenses.
+This enables us to build and maintain our technology to ensure that tickets can’t be resold anywhere else and make sure fans get tickets to sold out shows for a small fee.

 It also aligns with our principles - we believe that fans shouldn’t be allowed to sell their tickets for more than they paid for them but that they should get a refund if they can’t make a show.
 Right now, we can only do that for sold out shows but we do hope to do it for all shows once we have enough data to support it.
 We need data to be sure that artists don’t lose money.